 The answer is – with a couple of accessories that even today, look like they’d be good props for a sci-fi film.

-Yes the C1 truly is a contender for king of Kyusha Shoes.
+Yes, the C1 truly is a contender for the king of Kyusha Shoes.

 It’s easy to miss at a glance, but the small holes drilled in the wheel face are not identical on each wheel.
 A set of four includes two pairs of mirror image wheels – specific left and right sides.